torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 After his announcement of leaving *The Daily Show* in September, yesterday marked the day Trevor Noah hosted the show for the very last time.
 The South African comedian spent seven years on Comedy Central, during which time he:

 <div style="display:none">
-* interviewed President Obama, Michelle Obama, Oprah,
-* hosted the White House Correspondents’ Dinner,
-* hosted the Grammy’s,
-* published his autobiography on growing up during the South African apartheid as a mixed race child,
-* voiced a Wakandan AI system in *Black Panther*,
-* and most of all, Trevor carried us all the way through Corona times by relocating *The Daily Show* into his own New York apartment,
+interviewed President Obama, Michelle Obama, Oprah, hosted the White House Correspondents’ Dinner and the Grammy’s, published his autobiography on growing up during the South African apartheid as a mixed race child, voiced a Wakandan AI system in *Black Panther*, and most of all, Trevor carried us all the way through Corona times by relocating *The Daily Show* into his own New York apartment.
 </div>